top of page

 A Platform for Talent

 For many young dancers and musicians, Alphonso Walker’s show served as a Launchpad to greater success.
 Numerous performers who featured on 'Where It’s At' were transformed into prominent figures in the Jamaican entertainment industry.
-The program institutionalized a culture of performance and visibility of Jamaican entertainers that had been largely absent from television prior to its inception.
-By allowing guest performers and aspiring artists to share the stage, Mr. Walker fostered a new generation and accentuated the importance of music and dance as a key component of Jamaican culture.
+The program institutionalised a culture of performance and visibility of Jamaican entertainers that had been largely absent from television before its inception.
+By allowing guest performers and aspiring artists to share the stage, Mr Walker nurtured a new generation of performers.
+He accentuated the importance of music and dance as key components of Jamaican culture.

 Legacy of Alphonso Walker

 Alphonso Walker’s contributions to Jamaican television and music extend far beyond the scope of 'Where It’s At.'
-He was a visionary who recognized the need for impactful creative representation and societal dialogues in the realm of entertainment.
-Even after the show’s conclusion in 1986, Mr. Walker influenced the media landscape, actively contributing to broadcast efforts well into the 21st century.
+He was a visionary who recognised the need for impactful creative representation and societal dialogues in the realm of entertainment.
+Even after the show’s conclusion in 1986, Mr Walker continued to influence the media landscape, actively contributing to broadcast efforts well into the 21st century.

 His later endeavours included creating and hosting 'Vintage Memories' on the Public Broadcasting Corporation of Jamaica (PBCJ), a show dedicated to exploring the historical significance of music and dance through vintage video clips.
-Though Alphonso Walker passed away in 2020, his impact reverberates through the fabric of Jamaican culture.
+Even though Alphonso Walker passed away in 2020, his impact is embedded in the fabric of Jamaican culture.

 In 2021, he was posthumously honoured by the commissioner of Broward County in South Florida with a proclamation, underscoring the profound influence he wielded in life and beyond.
 His work remains a blueprint for emerging creatives, demonstrating that media can be a powerful catalyst for cultural expression and social change.